-The City National Bank Crystal VISA Infinite card offers the most generous Priority Pass membership available.
+The City National Bank Crystal Visa Infinite card offers the most generous Priority Pass membership available.
 Since the card allows you to have three authorized users for no additional cost, you can name two of those users to get their own Priority Pass cards.
 Each user can enter a lounge with an apparently unlimited number of guests.
 Sounds great, doesn’t it?
-Problem is, the card is very difficult to get.
-I guess that’s why they can be so generous to the people they approve.
+The problem is, the card is very difficult to get.
+I guess that’s why they can be so generous.

 The Aspire is the luxury Hilton card offered by American Express.
-The Priority Pass membership is identical to the one you get with the AMEX Platinum – access for the cardholder and two guests.
+The Priority Pass membership is identical to the one you get with the AMEX Platinum – access for the cardholder and two guests for lounges but no credits for restaurants.
 Additional guests cost $32.

 This card, no longer available to new applicants, has a very generous guest policy for Priority Pass lounges.
 You’re allowed to bring in as many people who are in your travel party, at the discretion of the lounge and as per capacity restraints.

-This American Express issued card, soon to be renamed Marriott Bonvoy Brilliant American Express has the same rules as the other AMEX luxury cards.
+This American Express issued card has the same rules as the other AMEX luxury cards.
 Access is included for the cardholder plus two guests, additional guests are $32.

 U.S Bank Altitude Reserve